-10. As the ANC has pointed out before, WMATA's proposed changes are inconsistent with the District's Age-Friendly DC commitment to promoting "safer, timely and affordable modes of private and public transportation" for our seniors.6 It may also cause greater use of cars to transport young residents to and from school, exacerbating congestion around Lafayette.
+- 10. As the ANC has pointed out before, WMATA's proposed changes are inconsistent with the District's Age-Friendly DC commitment to promoting "safer, timely and affordable modes of private and public transportation" for our seniors.
+It may also cause greater use of cars to transport young residents to and from school, exacerbating congestion around Lafayette. - 11.
+WMATA initially agreed to explain its proposal and to answer questions at ANC 3/4G's February 24, 2020 meeting, but on February 3, 2020, it advised all ANCs that "due to the large number of requests and very limited staff resources we are unable to attend individual ANC meetings."
+Instead, it held an "ANC Forum for Commissioners" on February 11 2020.
+Such a forum format is an inadequate substitute, however, for a presentation at a public venue where residents and bus patrons not just commissioners can hear directly from WMATA and ask their questions.